Alex91w/Alex91w/README.md

 ----

-I'm currently doing my 2nd bootcamp with neuefische (the first one was AWS Cloud development last year) Most recently I've worked for a friends media design agency ( [Link Here!](https://faehe-project.com) ), <br>
+I'm currently doing my 2nd bootcamp with neuefische (the first one was **AWS Cloud Development bootcamp** last year) Most recently I've worked for a friends media design agency ( [Link Here!](https://faehe-project.com) ), <br>
 but recently I had the opportunity to work with the neuefische team again to broaden my horizons even more, so here I am!